YushenHu0326/YushenHu0326.github.io/_pages/about.md

 Bachelor of Arts in Computer Science & Mathematics at New York University.

-Full stack game developer.
-I do indie games as a hobby in my free time.
-Check out some of my [unpublished and soon-to-be-published projects](https://yushenhu0326.github.io/projects/#Games)!!

-I have also gained a lot of experience developing AR/VR/XR platforms working under Future Reality Lab with Prof. Ken Perlin, both on development skills and team collaboration.
+I have gained a lot of experience developing AR/VR/XR platforms working under Future Reality Lab with Prof. Ken Perlin, both on development skills and team collaboration.
 Most of our projects are using Unity's XRKit and webXR.
 Give [these projects](https://yushenhu0326.github.io/projects/#VR/AR/XR) a look!

 In my free time, I enjoy playing basketball, playing guitar, walking around the city, jogging at the Central Park.
 I also love to go to the mountains!
 I like hiking on the summer and snowboarding in the winter.